-- BigFix Agent, Version 10.0 or higher. - Up to BigFix Version 10.0.8, MongoDB Version 4.2 or higher. - Note: If you are installing MongoDB on Red Hat Enterprise Linux with SELinux in Enforcing mode, you need to do some additional configuration.
-For details, see Install MongoDB Community Edition on Red Hat or CentOS. - Starting from BigFix Versions 10.0.9 and later, MongoDB is no longer required. - Note: You must enable the HTTPS traffic, incoming into the target computer where you installed the Plugin Portal, on the TCP port 52311.
+- BigFix Agent, Version 11.0 or higher. - Note: You must enable the HTTPS traffic, incoming into the target computer where you installed the Plugin Portal, on the TCP port 52311.
 If there is a rule preventing this communication, the Plugin Portal will not receive the updates from its Parent Relay and the actions to the devices managed by the Plugin Portal will not complete.

 You must ensure that on these target computers you do not have the BigFix Relay or the BigFix Server installed as the Plugin Portal is not compatible with those components.
-Moreover, the Plugin Portal cannot be installed on computers on which the PeerNest (on page 306) feature is enabled.
+Moreover, the Plugin Portal cannot be installed on computers on which the PeerNest (on page 326) feature is enabled.